pitt-crc/user-manual/docs/faq.md

 # Frequently asked questions

-*In this section we list a series of common problems that CRC users may encounter, with possible solutions.*
+*In this section we list a series of common problems that CRCD users may encounter, with possible solutions.*

 **1. A connection attempt to the cluster is rejected with a "POSSIBLE DNS SPOOFING" warning message**